juspay/hyperswitch/README.md

 options/payment processors/networks and banks, with varying degrees of documentation and inconsistent API semantics. -->

-Globally payment diversity has been growing exponentially.
+Globally payment diversity has been growing at a rapid pace.
-There are hundreds of payment processors and new payment methods.
+There are hundreds of payment processors and new payment methods like BNPL, RTP etc.
-So, businesses embrace diversity by onboarding multiple payment processors to increase conversion, reduce cost and improve control.
+Businesses need to embrace this diversity to increase conversion, reduce cost and improve control.
-But integrating and maintaining multiple processors needs a lot of dev efforts.
+But integrating and maintaining multiple processors needs a lot of dev effort.
-So, why should devs across companies repeat this same work?
+Why should devs across companies repeat the same work?
 Why can't it be unified and reused?
-Hence, HyperSwitch was born to create that reusable core and let companies build or customize on top of it.
+Hence, HyperSwitch was born to create that reusable core and let companies build and customize on top of it.

 ### Our Values

-1. Embrace Diversity of Payments: It leads to a better experience, efficiency & resilience.
+1. Embrace Payments Diversity: It will drive innovation in the ecosystem in multiple ways.
-2. Future is Open Source: It enables Innovation, code reuse & affordability.
+2. Make it Open Source: Increases trust; Improves the quality and reusability of software.
-3. Be part of the Community: It helps in collaboration, learning & contribution.
+3. Be Community driven: It enables participatory design and development.
-4. Build it like a System Software: It makes the product reliable, secure & performant.
+4. Build it like Systems Software: This sets a high bar for Reliability, Security and Performance SLAs.
 5. Maximize Value Creation: For developers, customers & partners.

 ### Contributing